RedPaladin/i_regul_heatpump/README.md

 ## Disclaimer

 I have no affiliation at all with `i-regul` nor `SAPAC`.
-It may stop working at any moment if i-regul decides to changes their communication protocol or SAPAC decides to use an other software or makes an update.
+It may stop working at any moment if i-regul decides to change their communication protocol or SAPAC decides to use an other software or makes an update.
 This has been tested on my personnal appliance so I suppose that this may work also on other heat pumps working with i-regul but without guarranty.

 So, as usual, *use this custom integration at your own risk !*

 ## Features

 This is not a exhaustive reimplementation of `i-regul connect` into Home Assistant.
-In the actual version, I have focused on collecting data from the heat pump instead of controlling it but it may involve in the future.
+In the actual version, I was focusing on collecting data from the heat pump instead of controlling it but it may involve in the future.

 ### Entities available